JGBs fall but off session lows after solid 10-year sale

-Prices remained in recent ranges as investors awaited a cue from U.S. debt markets, with Friday’s U.S. employment data and Tuesday’s presidential election in focus.

-The Ministry of Finance offered 2.3 trillion yen ($29 billion) worth of 10-year notes, reopening the number 325 issue with a coupon of 0.8 percent, the third time that issue was offered.
+The Ministry of Finance offered 2.3 trillion yen ($29 billion) worth of 10-year notes, reopening the number 325 issue with a coupon of 0.8 percent for the third time.

 The ministry sold the bonds at a lowest accepted price of 100.20, in line with market expectations.
 The bid-to-cover ratio was 4.05, up from 3.40 at the previous tender, and the tail between the average and lowest accepted prices shrank slightly to 0.01 from 0.02 at the previous sale.